Toward solving the cosmological constant problem by embedding

 \section{Introduction}

-The cosmological constant problem is that the value of the constant expected in cosmological models is non-zero and much larger than the value deduced from observations.
-This problem has been with us for some time now (for reviews see for example Refs.~\cite{Weinberg:1988cp,Carroll:2000fy,Padmanabhan:2002ji,Nobbenhuis:2004wn,Nobbenhuis:2006yf}).
+There is no symmetry to prevent a term $\Lambda g_{\mu \nu}$ from being added to the Einstein equation, where $\Lambda$ is called the cosmological constant and $ g_{\mu \nu}$ is the metric tensor.
+If this is done in a cosmological context, the natural scale for the cosmological constant is $\Lambda \sim m_{\textrm{P}}^4$, where $m_{\textrm{P}}$ is the Planck scale, which disagrees with observation by approximately 120 orders of magnitude.
+This disagreement is the cosmological constant problem and it has been with us for some time now (for reviews see for example Refs.~\cite{Weinberg:1988cp,Carroll:2000fy,Padmanabhan:2002ji,Nobbenhuis:2004wn,Nobbenhuis:2006yf}).
 Ideally we would like a cosmology where the cosmological constant is zero to first approximation, but corrected by some process to the small value observed today.